 FSB has negotiated special rates for our members, saving you time and ensuring that you get expert help that you can trust.
 Our partner is market-leading, so with reduced rates and expert help, you can rest assured your business is compliant and the talent you recruit can continue to contribute to your business’ success.

-From 1 January 2021, there will be a new immigration system for all migrants, including EU migrants that have not entered the UK before 31 December 2020.
+A new immigration system for all migrants, including EU migrants that have not entered the UK before 31 December 2020, is now in place.
 All employers in the UK seeking to hire workers from outside of the EU and from within it must have a sponsor licence issued by the Home Office.

 There are ongoing compliance requirements with a sponsor licence in relation to record-keeping and reporting.
 The Home Office can suspend or remove an employer’s licence, which may stop a business from recruiting overseas workers and result in a loss of their recruited talent.